FAJOUIAnas/Moriono/README.md

  	+ Health monitoring
  	+ We want the system to keep the application automatically healthy
 - [Kubernetes comic](https://cloud.google.com/kubernetes-engine/kubernetes-comic/)
+- When managing Docker images, Kubernetes also makes applications portable.
+Once they are developed with a containerized architecture using Kubernetes, they can be deployed anywhere – public cloud, hybrid, on-prem – without any change to the underlying code.

 #### Kubernetes cluster with k3d